 In addition to meeting the minimum lot size Area Requirements of Section 307-12 of the Pelham Zoning Ordinance, every new single-family lot approved by the Planning Board, after the effective date of this amendment, shall contain a 35,000 contiguous square feet non-wetland area.
 Every new two-family lot approved by the Planning Board, after the effective date of this amendment, shall contain 55,000 contiguous square feet of non-wetland area.
-Every multi-family lot, and new Workforce Housing Parent Lot shall contain 217,800 contiguous square feet of non-wetlands.
-For septic loading calculations, non-contiguous areas separated by a wetland or stream shall be treated separately.
-The total number of units shall be split up and built on each area of the parcel based on the square footage of the contiguous non-wetland area of each part of the parcel.
-WCD set back areas may be counted in the computation of the 35,000, 55,000, and 217,800 square feet requirements.
-The following land shall not be counted in the computation of the required minimum 35,000, 55,000, and 217,800 contiguous square feet non-wetland area requirements: [Amended ATM March 13, 2007, Amended ATM March 8, 2022, Amended ATM March 12, 2024]
+WCD set back areas may be counted in the computation of the 35,000 and 55,000 square feet requirements.
+The following land shall not be counted in the computation of the required minimum 35,000 and 55,000 contiguous square feet non-wetland area requirements: [Amended ATM March 13, 2007]

-- 1. Land areas containing poorly or very poorly drained soils as defined by the Site Specific Soils Mapping Standards for New Hampshire and Vermont or such subsequent version as adopted by the Planning Board.
+- Land areas containing poorly or very poorly drained soils as defined by the Site Specific Soils Mapping Standards for New Hampshire and Vermont or such subsequent version as adopted by the Planning Board.
 [Amended ATM March 13, 2007] - 2.
 Land areas having a pre-existing naturally occurring slope in excess of twenty percent (20%).
 [Amended ATM March 13, 2007] - Land areas located within Recreation, Conservation and Agricultural Districts.
 [Amended ATM March 13, 2007] - 4.
 Land areas located outside the geographic boundaries of the Town of Pelham.
 [Amended ATM March 13, 2007] - 5.
 Land areas that would be flooded by the 100 year flood as defined by Food Insurance Maps prepared by the Federal Flood Insurance Administration.
 [Added by ballot ATM March 13, 2007] - Land areas located within any high-tension electricity or high-pressure gas utility line easement (areas located on opposite sides of any high- tension electrical easement shall not be considered contiguous for the purposes of this section).
 [Added by ballot ATM March 13, 2007] - 7.
 Land areas wherein ledge and bedrock are not covered with a minimum of at least two feet of pre-existing naturally occurring non-wetland soils (soils not classified as poorly drained or very poorly drained soils as defined by Site Specific Soils Mapping Standards for New Hampshire and Vermont) unless contradicting evidence is provided by the engineer.
 This 2 foot requirement is intended to minimize erosion and land slides by absorbing and slowing runoff.
 [Added by ballot ATM March 13, 2007]